ComFreek/mmtpygments/README.md

 In case you wish to host this repository or a fork thereof somewhere else, these are the places where you have to make changes:

-  - `README.md`: Change all links to deployed `gh-pages` branch render results accordingly.
+  - `README.md`: Change all links referencing anything under `https://ComFreek.github.io/mmtpygments` to the URI where you deploy your things.
+  - `.travis.yml`:
-  - `.travis.yml`: Change the base path with which `python test.py` is run to your hosting URI.
+    - Change the base path with which `python test.py` is run to your hosting URI.
+    - Change the secret value in under deploy/pypi to another PyPI token under which you are able to publish PyPI packages.